chenghe1130/Extreme-rainfall-East-Asia/README.md

 ## Files in the Repository
 - `idf_model.py`: Python code for calculating the threshold value of extreme rainfall events using the IDF model.
-- `respiratory_impact_analysis.R`: R code for analyzing the effects of identified extreme rainfall events on respiratory mortality using GAM and DLMs.
+- `main analysis model.R`: R code for analyzing the effects of identified extreme rainfall events on respiratory mortality using GAM and DLMs.

 ## Usage
 To use these scripts, ensure you have the required datasets and dependencies installed in your Python and R environments.